blkph0x/SSLCheck/README.md

 # SSLCheck
 Just a tool to help automate work tasks

-v4: Main project, all seems to be working ok now and using Mozilla intermediate standard for checks.
+testsslyze.py: Main project, all seems to be working ok now and using Mozilla intermediate standard for checks.

-V2: SSL cipher suites only

-V3: All sslyze checks (outputs a little wonky but works needs more context and better template..)
 # Requirerments.
 sslyze python module & well python dah.
 It will warn you if your missing anything.
 # How to use..
-Just run the app like this in a terminal. python testsslyzev2.py
+Just run the app like this in a terminal. python testsslyze.py

 It will ask for a server you can enter as many as you like seperated with a comma , ;)
 # TODO.